elkhouryk/RS-TransCLIP/README.md

 <br>

-Create a virtual enviroment and activate it:
+Create a virtual environment and activate it:

 ```bash
 # Example using the virtualenv package on linux